wikimedia/wvui/DEVELOPERS.md

 -   Each component should be entirely independent and usable in any context.
 Parents can specify the presentation of their children (for example, `display: flex`) but no component should expect to only exist in a given container.
+-   WVUI uses [stylelint-order](https://github.com/hudochenkov/stylelint-order/) to order CSS/Less
+    properties for quicker orientation in all style rules.
 -   Storybook-specific styles are prefixed with sb-.
 -   Storybook-specific styles have their own Less files that end in .stories.less.